AVEVA/CONNECT-data-services-developer-docs/content/api-reference/rules/metadata-rules/metadata-metadata-rules-overview.md

 Each part of the example stream name is assigned a query condition:

-- UFL, the facility location, is assigned string literal, which captures only stream names exactly matching “UFL” in the first part of the stream name.
+- UFL, the facility location, is assigned string literal, which captures only stream names exactly matching ï¿½UFLï¿½ in the first part of the stream name.
 - DS1, the device identifier, is assigned wildcard, which captures streams with any value in the second part of the stream name.
 - InternalPumpLeakage, the data provided by the example stream, is assigned metadata, expressed as a key-value pair.

-This metadata rule identifies all stream names beginning with “UFL,” with any value for the device identifier, and creates a key-value pair for InternalPumpLeakage.
+This metadata rule identifies all stream names beginning with ï¿½UFL,ï¿½ with any value for the device identifier, and creates a key-value pair for InternalPumpLeakage.
 This rule provides a way to quickly search for every stream containing Internal Pump Leakage data for every device in the UFL facility location.

 The defined metadata is assigned to every stream that matches the stream name pattern.
 When users edit a metadata rule, the modified rule may capture a different set of streams.
 Users can choose whether to keep or delete metadata previously assigned by the original metadata rule.